spyfu/spyfu-vuex-helpers/README.md

 }
 ```

-To make this less verbose, use the `mapTwoWayState` helper.
+To avoid writing these redundant getters and setters, we can use the `mapTwoWayState` helper.
 The `namespace` argument is optional.

 ```js
 import { mapTwoWayState } from 'spyfu-vuex-helpers';